<botshield-verify> Web Component

 | idle | Shield icon, “Verify human presence”, “Required” badge | Click to start verification |

-| verifying | Spinner, “Verifying…” | Verification in progress (new tab open) |
+| verifying | Spinner, “Verifying…” | Verification in progress |

 | verified | Green checkmark, “Human presence verified”, green border | Complete.
 Token available via callback. |